catppuccin/typst/README.md

 ## Usage

-Eventually, this package will be made available through typist's built-in package manager.
+Eventually, this package will be made available through Typst's built-in package manager.
 For now, you can follow these steps:

 1. Clone or download this repository.
 2. Copy the `src` directory into the root of your Typst project.
 You may optionally rename the directory.